If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Yes, you can stitch a design that’s larger than 4×4 on your machine!

-However, you have to stitch it in multiple 4×4 (or smaller) sections.
+However, you must stitch it in multiple 4×4 (or smaller) sections.
 Because the maximum size you can stitch at one time is 4″x4″.

 How do you do this?